stanlrt/vibetest/README.md

 # Q-NCLC Monorepo

-This repository contains the Q-NCLC agents organized as a monorepo.
+This repository contains the vibetesting agents organized as a monorepo.

 ## Structure